codebar/tutorials/sql/lesson5/tutorial.md

 All tables in a relational database need to have a primary key.
 This is an identifier that uniquely identifies each row.
 We saw in _Lesson 4_ that the `people` table uses the `id` field as a primary key.
 The key aspects of the primary key field are that it is never empty and it is unique: every record in a table has one and only one record can have a given primary key.
 For instance, in the `people` table, record with `id` `1` is the record for `Emma Smith`.
 If we try to insert a new record with the same `id` primary key, it will fail.
 If we try to insert a record with no value for `id` it will fail too.

-Any table can also have a number of foreign key fields.
-Each foreign key contains the value for a primary key in another table.
+A foreign key is a field that contains the primary key value of another table, to indicate which record from that table relates to this row.
+This is known as a _reference_.
 For example, if we select the data in the `hosts` table:

 ```SQL
 SELECT *